 Grid-connected Solar Farm Wiltshire

 A 5MW solar farm established on a site owned by the council with good grid connections using loan finance from the Public Works Loan Board at 3%.
-Assuming a grid PPA of 5.5p/kWh with the offtaker taking all the energy generated.
+Assuming a grid PPA of 5.5p/kWh with the off-taker procuring all of the energy generated.

 The economics can be improved through a bankable private wire, securing a PPA of 8p/kWh.
 This would result in an IRR of 11%, with payback in 9 years.